A new pastoral movement

 It seemed like the church was determined to squash efforts by its clergy to honor their conscience rather than discriminate against their congregants.
 Creech said the “larger impact [of his trial] is that it says to clergy that they must support what is unjust and immoral in order to remain clergy.
 That is a scandal.”

 In civil society, marriage equality was initially catapulted to the top of the gay rights agenda in 1993 with an unexpected ruling from the Hawaii Supreme Court that held that marriage is a basic civil right and denying it to gay couples violated the state’s constitution.
 Since then, it has come to embody the very essence of the quest for equal rights for LGBT people.
 Love is a human right, and all that gay and lesbian people are seeking is equal rights under the law to recognize this most fundamental right.
-Marriage has now been legalized for gay people in six states and the District of Columbia, in some cases by judicial action and in some by legislative action.
-In June 2011, New York became the most recent and biggest state to legalize gay marriage.
-Significantly, in 2010 a federal judge found the discriminatory Defense of Marriage Act (DOMA) violates the equal protection clause of the 14th Amendment, the cornerstone of civil rights jurisprudence in the United States, and in July 2011, President Obama added his name to those calling for its repeal.
-While there has been widespread backlash, including the passage of laws and constitutional amendments explicitly barring gay people from marriage in a majority of states, the constitutional case for gay marriage is strong and will almost certainly, eventually, prevail.
+Marriage has now been legalized for gay people in 13 states and the District of Columbia.
+In 2012, for the first time ever, same-sex marriages were approved by popular vote in several states, and in 2013 the Supreme Court struck down the Defense of Marriage Act as a violation of the right to the equal protection of the laws.

 The question for those of us in the church is will we be a part of this march towards freedom, or will we remain obstacles in the path towards freedom?
 At Foundry and Dumbarton and in the clergy networks of various annual conferences, the answer is clear.
 And in MIND, our answer is clear as well.
 A Covenant of Conscience is a call to join the march towards freedom.
 With it, we proudly join the tradition of those in the church who have willingly and deliberately engaged in civil disobedience and ecclesial disobedience in an effort to end discrimination.